darceyferg/BIOL3070-Ferguson/Warm-up-mosquitoes-TEMPLATE.md

 # **METHODS**

-**Source of Birds and Mosquitoes** Birds from Salt Lake City area were the main target for the mosquitoes that we collected in our analysis.
+**Source of Birds and Mosquitoes**

+Birds from Salt Lake City area were the main target for the mosquitoes that we collected in our analysis.

-**Capture of Mosquitos** Box traps that lure mosquitoes in and then trap them were placed at certain places around Salt Lake city.
+**Capture of Mosquitos**

+Box traps that lure mosquitoes in and then trap them were placed at certain places around Salt Lake city.

-**Evaluation of Mosquitoes’ Blood** Once the mosquitoes were collected we put each into a microtube.
+**Evaluation of Mosquitoes’ Blood**

+Once the mosquitoes were collected we put each into a microtube.
 Then using sterilt techniques we crushed the mosquito to release the blood from the mosquitoes body.
 The blood belonging to the host it extracted it from if it is a female mosquito.
 The mosquito was further isolated until only the host animal DNA was left.
 The blood was sequenced using PCR and DNA sequencing.
 Next the DNA sequences were put through the system known as BLAST to identify the blood with the species of animal that the blood was extracted from.

-**West Nile Virus Examination** The blood from bird hosts were also assessed to find if it possesses WNV.
+**West Nile Virus Examination**

+The blood from bird hosts were also assessed to find if it possesses WNV.
 The data was collected into a database and processed in R Studio.

+**Analysis Methods**

-**Analysis Methods** The data was plotted in a bar plot to examine how each of the host birds had WNV and how long that WNV was examines in the bird.
+The data was plotted in a bar plot to examine how each of the host birds had WNV and how long that WNV was examines in the bird.
 The other analysis was a generalized linear regression used to determine correlation between the location of the mosquitoes collected and the WNV being examined in that area.
 We used statistical tests to determined the statistical significance from each of the data.

-# **Bar Plot visualization**
+# **Bar Plot Visualization**

 Barplots of blood meal ID by trap locations with/without WNV positive mosquito pools